STARTERtallinn

 User-centered development and design thinking are methods to find out what companies should focus on and how to find out what their customers appreciate.
 In the workshop, we will examine the tools used in the design process and feature prioritization that will help you to focus on delivering value, not just building stuff.

-March 20th, 17.00-19.30: The basics of sales and marketing.
+October 16th, 17.00-19.30: The basics of sales and marketing.

-Workshop by: Katrin Vilimaa-Otsing
+Workshop by: Marelle Ellen

 What is marketing and how to be good at it?